 - decreases blood pressure and arterial stiffness (which leads to heart attack, stroke, and dementia if left unchecked)

 - plays a factor in bone health

 - helps to prevent kidney stones

-What’s especially sad about the fact that potassium intake is so low in the Standard American Diet (SAD) is that it’s packaged with lots of other nutrients in foods like: bananas, cantaloupe, oranges, peaches, sweet potatoes, tomatoes, leafy greens, milk, whole grains, nuts, beans, and salmon (among others).
+What’s especially upsetting about the fact that potassium intake is so low in the Standard American Diet (SAD) is that it’s packaged with lots of other nutrients in foods like bananas, cantaloupe, oranges, peaches, sweet potatoes, tomatoes, leafy greens, milk, whole grains, nuts, beans, and salmon (among others).
 Hit the produce aisle hard if you want to improve your potassium intake.
 Symptoms of potassium deficiency include bone fragility, muscle weakness and cramping, tingling or numbness of the extremities, abnormal psychological behavior, fatigue, and sterility.

 A whopping 75% of Americans are magnesium deficient.
 Magnesium is thought to aid in the treatment of many disorders including fibromyalgia, diabetes, chronic fatigue syndrome, depression, migraines, and hypertension.
 It’s important because it: